NBChub/snakemake-UmetaFlow/workflow/rules/README.md

 ### `2) Pre-processing:`

 Converting raw data to a feature table with a series of OpenMS algorithms (see documentation [here](https://abibuilder.informatik.uni-tuebingen.de/archive/openms/Documentation/nightly/html/index.html)).
+Important note: the MetaboAdductDecharger is in positive mode.
+Use adduct list: [H-1:-:1,H-2O-1:0:0.05,CH2O2:0:0.5] for negative mode.

 ![dag](/images/Preprocessing.svg)

 ### `3) Re-quantification:`

 Re-quantify all raw files to avoid missing values resulted by the pre-processing steps for statistical analysis and data exploration.
 Generate a FeatureMatrix for further statistical analysis.
+Important note: the MetaboAdductDecharger is in positive mode.
+Use adduct list: [H-1:-:1,H-2O-1:0:0.05,CH2O2:0:0.5] for negative mode.
+Also, edit the script workflow/scripts/metaboliteidentification.py: comment the positive ionisation part of the script and uncomment the negative ionisation version.

 ![dag](/images/Re-quantification.svg)